 FTCH Investors Have Opportunity to Lead Farfetch Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH).
+LOS ANGELES, Nov.
+20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH).

 Class Period: March 9, 2023 – August 17, 2023